Mumps

-Mumps is a viral disease caused by the mumps virus.
-Initial symptoms are non-specific and include fever, headache, malaise, muscle pain, and loss of appetite.
-These symptoms are usually followed by painful swelling of the parotid glands, called parotitis, which is the most common symptom of infection.
-Symptoms typically occur 16 to 18 days after exposure to the virus and resolve within two weeks.
-About one third of infections are asymptomatic.
+Mumps is a highly contagious viral disease caused by the mumps virus.
+Initial symptoms of mumps are non-specific and include fever, headache, malaise, muscle pain, and loss of appetite.
+These symptoms are usually followed by painful swelling around the side of the face (the parotid glands, called parotitis), which is the most common symptom of a mumps infection.
+Symptoms typically occur 16 to 18 days after exposure to the virus.
+About one-third of people with a mumps infection do not have any symptoms (asymptomatic).

-Complications include deafness and a wide range of inflammatory conditions, of which inflammation of the testes, breasts, ovaries, pancreas, meninges, and brain are the most common.
+Complications are rare but include deafness and a wide range of inflammatory conditions, of which inflammation of the testes, breasts, ovaries, pancreas, meninges, and brain are the most common.
+Viral meningitis can occur in 1/4 of people with mumps.
 Testicular inflammation may result in reduced fertility and, rarely, sterility.

-Humans are the only natural host of the mumps virus, an RNA virus in the family Paramyxoviridae.
+Humans are the only natural hosts of the mumps virus.
+The mumps virus is an RNA virus in the family Paramyxoviridae.
 The virus is primarily transmitted by respiratory secretions such as droplets and saliva, as well as via direct contact with an infected person.
 Mumps is highly contagious and spreads easily in densely populated settings.
 Transmission can occur from one week before the onset of symptoms to eight days after.
 During infection, the virus first infects the upper respiratory tract.
 From there, it spreads to the salivary glands and lymph nodes.
-Infection of the lymph nodes leads to presence of the virus in blood, which spreads the virus throughout the body.
-Mumps infection is usually self-limiting, coming to an end as the immune system clears the infection.
+Infection of the lymph nodes leads to the presence of the virus in the blood, which spreads the virus throughout the body.
+In places where mumps is common, it can be diagnosed based on clinical presentation.
+In places where mumps is less common, however, laboratory diagnosis using antibody testing, viral cultures, or real-time reverse transcription polymerase chain reaction may be needed.